BlaqueDevs/se-assignment-day-4-software-project-management-Ephratham1/README.md

 it also frames a way that sets the stage for effective solutions

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
+i would describe it in a way that is clear, compelling and exciting
 ## 11. What are the main features or functionalities that make your software stand out?
+it brings intergration.
+it gives the client more power maintain high quality database
 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?